 A Growing Biosciences Cluster

-The university is expanding research facilities in Grand Rapids to accommodate new research strengths, with the MSU Grand Rapids Research Center due to open in late 2017.
-This $88 million, 167,000 square-foot biomedical research facility is designed as collaborative space and will anchor the west end of Grand Rapids’ Medical Mile.
-This one-square-mile section of downtown stretches east up Michigan Street encompassing the Secchia Center, VAI, Spectrum Health’s main campus – including a dedicated pediatric hospital, heart center and cancer center – GVSU Cook-DeVos Center for Health Sciences, the Calkins Science Center at Grand Rapids Community College, Grand Rapids Women’s Health Center and Metro Health-OAM Surgical Center, along with numerous provider offices.
+The university has expanded research facilities in Grand Rapids to accommodate new research strengths, with the MSU Grand Rapids Research Center opening in fall 2017.
+This $80 million, 163,000 square-foot biomedical research facility is designed as collaborative space and it anchors the west end of Grand Rapids’ Medical Mile.
+This one-square-mile section of downtown stretches east up Michigan Street encompassing the Secchia Center, VAI, Spectrum Health’s main campus – including a dedicated pediatric hospital, heart center and cancer center – GVSU Cook-DeVos Center for Health Sciences, the Calkins Science Center at Grand Rapids Community College, Grand Rapids Women’s Health Center and the Orthopaedic Associates of Michigan Surgery Center, along with numerous provider offices.

 The center will serve as an economic engine, underscored by the fact that MSU is a member of the Big Ten Academic Alliance, a model for effective collaboration among research universities.
 With more than $10 billion in funded research, it is one of the best-funded research alliances in the world.
 The Grand Rapids Research Center will help MSU College of Human Medicine and its Grand Rapids partners tap into this alliance on a deeper level, expand medical research, and serve as a stimulus for growth in biotechnology and life sciences business attraction.

-Nearby, on the east end of the Medical Mile, Grand Valley State University broke ground in November 2016 on Raleigh J. Finkelstein Hall, a $37.5 million health campus expansion that will add 84,000 square feet of classroom space, teaching laboratories, computer labs and faculty office space for GVSU’s health professions programs.
-The facility is expected to open in May of 2018 and will be located just north of the Cook-DeVos Center for Health Sciences, home to the GVSU Kirkhof College of Nursing.
+Nearby, on the east end of the Medical Mile, Grand Valley State University opened the Raleigh J. Finkelstein Hall in spring 2018.
+This $37.5 million health campus expansion features 84,000 square feet of classroom space, teaching laboratories, computer labs and faculty office space for GVSU’s health professions programs.
+GVSU expanded its health campus on the Medical Mile even further in 2021 with the opening of the five-story, 166,000 square-foot Daniel and Pamella DeVos Center for Interprofessional Health.
+The $70 million facility houses GVSU’s college of nursing along with 17 classrooms, 12 interactive labs and state-of-the-art learning technologies.

-Spectrum Health is one of the nation’s Top 15 health systems, employing 21,000 people at 12 hospitals, 180 ambulatory sites and multiple offices spanning 13 counties throughout West Michigan.
-Its main downtown Grand Rapids campus is home to the Helen DeVos Children’s Hospital, Lemmen-Holton Cancer Pavilion and Fred and Lena Meijer Heart Center, as well as a Level I trauma center.
+Spectrum is one of the nation’s Top 15 health systems, employing 31,000 people at 14 hospitals and a robust network of care facilities throughout West Michigan.
+Its main downtown Grand Rapids campus is home to the Helen DeVos Children’s Hospital, Lemmen-Holton Cancer Pavilion and Fred and Lena Meijer Heart Center, as well as a Level I trauma center, all located along the Medical Mile.

 Fred and Lena Meijer Heart Center